Georgetown Law Faculty and Alumni Tapped to Serve in Biden-Harris Administration

 Jonathan Su (L’01) was named Deputy Counsel to the President.
 Following his work as Special Counsel to the President under Obama, he became Deputy Office Managing Partner at Latham & Watkins LLP’s Washington, D.C. office.

-Monty Wilkinson (L’88), a veteran of the U.S. Department of Justice, was appointed Acting Attorney General on Inauguration Day.
+Monty Wilkinson (L’88), a veteran of the U.S. Department of Justice, served as Acting Attorney General between Inauguration Day and Merrick Garland’s confirmation as Attorney General, and then was named director of the Executive Office for United States Attorneys, a position he previously held during the Obama-Biden administration.
 After law school, he clerked for Eric Holder, then a judge of the Superior Court of the District of Columbia.
-He joined the Justice Department as a trial attorney in 1990, and has spent the better part of his career there since, in roles including as special counsel and spokesperson for the U.S. Attorney for the District of Columbia; deputy chief of staff and counselor to Attorney General Holder; several positions in the Executive Office for United States Attorneys, including its director; and most recently Deputy Assistant Attorney General for Human Resources and Administration.
+He joined the Justice Department as a trial attorney in 1990, and has spent the better part of his career there since, in roles including special counsel and spokesperson for the U.S. Attorney for the District of Columbia, deputy chief of staff and counselor to Attorney General Holder, and Deputy Assistant Attorney General for Human Resources and Administration.

 Ali Zaidi (L’15) was named Deputy National Climate Advisor, a role within the new White House office on climate policy being established by Biden.
 During the Obama-Biden administration, Zaidi worked on climate policy at the United States Domestic Policy Council, the Office of Management and Budget and U.S. Department of Energy.